jwesters/Personal-Writing/Drafts/Weekly Songs.md

 			No clowning around, just rockin' the spot
 			And pay attention to the 12 inch cut
 			Cuz DJ Roachclip's rippin' it up

+124. ["Easy Ride"](https://www.youtube.com/watch?v=Uo-HhAeGml8) Relatively Clean Rivers (Relatively Clean Rivers).
+This is a song that I forgot about.
+It randomly came up when I was listening to my music shuffled.
+I don't remember where I heard about this band.
+It may have been through listening to the ["Drive-By Truckers"](https://en.wikipedia.org/wiki/Drive-By_Truckers) or it being promoted on [OiNK](https://en.wikipedia.org/wiki/Oink%27s_Pink_Palace).
+I don't have the lyrics memorized but I remember the song and where I often was when I listened to it.
+When I was attending university I had a cheap mp3 player.
+It was the type that took AA batteries and I remember buying tons of rechargeable batteries as they didn't last long.
+The mp3 player would always play the first song in alphabetical order when the batteries were replaced and this was the song.
+I remember walking to my university classes listening to this song a few times a week.